neurodivergence/neurodivergence/README.md

 info abt me:
 - my name is lance, only closed friends may call me by my old names
-- i am coping and my boyfriend is builderman
+- i am coping

 **likes :**
 my lovely friends, cooking/baking, tamagotchi, chiikawa, blocktales, dvn, cookie run. ones im currently fixated rn

 **byf :**
-idk i see everyone as a person as long as youre not a fucked up individual
+idk i see everyone as a person as long as youre not a fucked up individual im sorry if i show any of my symptoms, i do not like masking

 > anyways check out my art